 03 POINT OF VIEW (POV)

 One excellent idea - that's arduous work.
-We blend methods of pure idea development with the power of a group standing in a fierce brainstorm.
+We blend methods of pure idea development with the power of a group standing in a fierce brainstorming.
 One hundred ideas in five minutes?
 No problem.
 According to Leonardo DaVinci, we know: Good ideas come from many ideas.

-According to your expectations toward proper feedback for your next iteration loop, you have to design a valuable test setting.
+According to your expectations toward proper feedback for your next iteration loop, you must design a valuable test setting.
 The testing is critical for iterations, the re-loop for necessary steps to be repeated.
 In Design Thinking it helps to turn a rough diamond into a diamond and will please your clients and your team as well.